apopiak/substrate-hacking/README.md

 1. _Stake weighted referenda_ - public motions to pass for voting by council
 2. _A treasury_ - a reserve made up of DOT tokens from slashing or sub-optimal staking
-3. _A Council_ - made of collectives, of which Polkadot currently has two (a "standard committee" and "technical committee")
+3. _A Council_ - made of collectives, of which Polkadot currently has two (the "standard" council and the "technical committee")

+### What is governance used for in Polkadot? :crown:
+- To modify parameters of the system like voting periods and cool-off periods
+- Deciding on runtime code updates
+- To specify how parachains interact

 Although we won't look at all of these (for now), here are the difference parts to its Governance machine: